aseemr/Indocrypt-VerifiedCrypto-Tutorials/Tamarin/README.md

 # Tamarin

-## Learning more about Tamarin

-Tamarin has extensive documentation, theory and case study papers, teaching materials, and an active mailing list.
-Find out everything at the [Tamarin website](https://tamarin-prover.github.io/)!
+**Tamarin has extensive documentation, theory and case study papers, teaching materials, and an active mailing list.
+Find out everything at the [Tamarin website](https://tamarin-prover.github.io/)!**

 ## Running Tamarin